kwisatzheadache/flight_coding/README.md

 6/20
 Trainer is working properly now, cortex updated so that it cycles trhough properly.
 Problem with geno producing different outputs....
 I think it's because the inputs are different each time... i.e. - xor is selected randomly.
 I need to change that.

+Upon closer inspection, it seems that removing the randomness constricts the network, reducting error variance completely.
+Not sure why.
+But I'll look into the randomness impact more next time.

 ```elixir
 Train.genotype(30)
 ```